Close

 • Expense codes categorize expenses on matters.

-Categories/tasks are identified by the beginning letter (Worker’s Compensation (WC), Litigation (L), Counseling (C), Project (P), and Bankruptcy (B)) and activities are specified by the number.
+Categories/tasks are identified by the beginning letter (Worker’s Compensation (WC), Litigation (L), Counseling (C), Project (P), and Bankruptcy (B)) and the number specifies activities.

-Below are examples of 2013 LEDES Oversight Committee Revised Activity Codes:
+Below are examples of the 2013 LEDES Oversight Committee Revised Activity Codes:

 Activity Code Usage